Church of Azazel > Structure > History

 Soon after re-joining the Satanist scene, she created her Theistic Satanism website and forums (Yahoo groups).
 (The latter are now defunct.)

 During the summer of 2003 C.E., Diane posted on her Theistic Satanism site a section on Rites of blasphemy, including the renunciation rite.
 Later, in the fall of 2003, she posted a standard ritual format and a self-initiation rite.
-She got good feedback on all these rituals from people who tried them.
+All of these were posted for the purpose of giving newcomers to theistic Satanism an alternative to the Joy of Satan dedication rite, which, in her view, called for a premature promise of lifetime commitment.
+(See Pacts and self-initiation.)
+She got good feedback on all her rituals from people who tried them.

-In the summer of 2004, Diane became one of the first Meetup organizers and ran the New York City Satanism Meetup group.
+In the summer of 2004, Diane became one of the first Meetup organizers and ran the New York City Satanism Meetup Group.
+The NYC Satanism Meetup Group had been founded by Meetup itself in 2003, before Meetup changed to having individual human organizers for each group.
 Hardly anyone attended at first.
-Since then, attendance has been very sporadic and has had its ups and downs, but gradually increased over the next several years.
+From 2004 to 2009, attendance was very sporadic and had its ups and downs, but gradually increased overall.
+A steady core group of regulars finally emerged in 2009.

 5. First attempt to build an online congregation, February 2004 to summer 2005